OpenJML/openjml.github.io/tutorial/InitiallyConstraint.md

 ```
 {% include_relative T_initially2.out %}
 ```
 Now the first constructor passes verification, but the second one does not.
-The reason is obvious: the size we have given for a default rectangle (0 by 0) doe s not satisfy our desired initially postcondition.
+The reason is obvious: the size we have given for a default rectangle (0 by 0) does not satisfy our desired initially postcondition.
 We'll have a to pick a different size -- 1x2 perhaps.

 ## Constraint clauses